-The curtain is of such fullness That the polestars can be seen at noon.
+The curtain is of such fullness

+That the polestars can be seen at noon.
 He meets his ruler, who is of like kind.
 Good fortune.

 Here the darkness is already decreasing, therefore interrelated elements come together.
 Here too the complement must be found-the necessary wisdom to complement joy of action.
 Then everything will go well.
 The complementary factor postulated here is the reverse of the one in the first line.
 In the latter, wisdom is to be complemented by energy, while here energy is complemented by wisdom.
+Six in the fifth place means:

-Lines are coming, Blessing and fame draw near.
+Lines are coming,

+Blessing and fame draw near.

 Good fortune.